jeff-gitcode/node-todo-rest-api/README.md

    ```

 3. **Set up MongoDB:**
    Ensure you have a MongoDB instance running.
-You can use a local instance or a cloud service like MongoDB Atlas.
+You can use a local instance in memory mongodb by setting NODE_ENV=test or a cloud service like MongoDB Atlas.
    ```
    docker-compose up -d
    ```